Creative Team

 DeeAnne Meece

-DeeAnne is from Dallas and is an accomplished singer and actress and has performed with many celebrities,such as Bob Hope, Dolly Parton, Larry Gatlin, B.J.
-Thomas, Johnny Cash, Glen Campbell, Jimmy Dean, Tommy Tune, and Sandy Duncan to name a few.
-She has sung national commercial jingles for General Motors, Nabisco, State Farm Insurance, Dairy Queen, Southwest Office Systems, Six Flags Entertainment Corporation and many more.
+DeeAnne is originally from Oklahoma City, Oklahoma but has lived in Dallas, Texas since 1976.
+She is an accomplished singer and actress and has performed with many celebrities including Bob Hope, Dolly Parton, Larry Gatlin, B.J.
+Thomas, Johnny Cash, Glenn Campbell, Jimmy Dean, Tommy Tune, Sandy Duncan, and Jimmy Webb to name a few.
+She has sung national commercial jingles for General Motors, Nabisco, State Farm Insurance, Dairy Queen, Southwest Office Systems, Six Flags and many more.

-However, DeeAnne considers her greatest accomplishments as well as greatest blessings to be her two amazing sons, David and Matthew, who have given her two sweet daughters-in-law and six precious grandchildren.
+DeeAnne was most recently crowned Ms. Texas Senior America, 2025 and will compete in Atlantic City next October in the Ms. Senior America pageant.
+DeeAnne does consider however, her greatest accomplishments (as well as her greatest blessings), to be her two amazing sons, David and Matthew, who have given her 2 wonderful daughters in law and six precious grandchildren.

-DeeAnne owns a successful Interior Design and remodeling business and continues to coach singing and do studio recording.
-She and her family own and produce shows at the very successful historic Savannah Theatre in Savannah, Georgia.
+DeeAnne continues to coach singing and do studio recording sessions.
+While DeeAnne resides in Dallas, Texas, she and her family produce shows at their theatre: The Historic Savannah Theatre in the historic district of Savannah, Georgia.

 Sammy Davenport